yuchingho/University/1) UWS First Year/1) Semester One - Introduction to Computer Games Development/Assessment/README.md

 It is a complex game, so a maze game with easy controls will show how the game can feel like by using allies, enemies, and objectives.

-Responsible for – Scripting, level design, finding free assets and editing if necessary.
+Responsible for – Scripting, Level Design, finding copyright-free assets and editing if necessary.

 <!-- Screenshots Slideshow -->